extism/go-sdk/README.md

 The primary concept in Extism is the [plug-in](https://extism.org/docs/concepts/plug-in).
 You can think of a plug-in as a code module stored in a `.wasm` file.

-You'll normally load a plug-in from disk, but since you may not have one handy let's load a demo plug-in from the web:
+Plug-in code can come from a file on disk, object storage or any number of places.
+Since you may not have one handy let's load a demo plug-in from the web:

 ```go
 manifest := extism.Manifest{